-As at 30 June 2013, the Group holds cash and cash equivalents of \$12 million (2012: \$23 million).
-As detailed in note 1 (b) of the Financial Report the financial statements have been prepared on the going concern basis.
-This matter has been considered by the Group's auditors Deloitte Touche Tohmatsu and the financial statements are subject to a Matter of Emphasis as noted in the Independent auditors' report to the members of QRxPharma Limited on pages 71 to 72 of this Annual Report.
+As at 30 June 2014, the Group holds cash and cash equivalents of \$10.5 million (2013: \$12 million).
+As detailed in note 1 (b) of the Financial Report the financial statements have been prepared on the going concern basis, This matter has been considered by the Group's auditors Deloitte Touche Tohmatsu and the financial statements are subject to an Emphasis of Matter as noted in the Independent auditors' report to the members of QRxPharma Limited on pages 64 to 65 of this Annual Report.